kjtwagner/rift-tutorials/03b_real_data_bns/bns_eos_tutorial.md

 ```
 make psds
 ```
 This will make a psd directory, download them from online (the dcc, for now), and convert them to the appropriate format for RIFT.
 Finally, you're ready to build the run directory.
+Before you run the following command, make sure you open the ini file and change the `accounting_group_user` to your own.
 Use tab complete, but the command is:
 ```
 make rundir_GW170817_knownhost_inclprior_DiColambda-2
 ```